RMLio/social-media-archiving/mappings/README.md

 This file contains mappings for a versioning based on harvests, i.e. when new content is added to a collection.

-### Item level
+## YARRRML mapping - item level

+Item level data are collected from WARC files containing tweets in JSON format.
+The RDF generation is informed by a notification mechanism via RabbitMQ every time a new WARC file is created (a harvested finished successfully).
+WARC files containing JSON content are preprocessed by our `mapping-queue-mapper` (see other folder) and then mapped via YARRRML/RML.

+**json-twitter-warc-mapping.yml**
-* The file *json-twitter-warc-mapping.yml* contains mappings for Tweet objects (after fetching from Twitter this JSON need to be preprocessed such that each Tweet object contains a `warc-header` field, in our workflow done during the WARC extraction, see folder `message-queue-mapper`
+This file contains mappings for Tweet objects (after fetching from Twitter this JSON need to be preprocessed such that each Tweet object contains a `warc-header` field).
+These mappings use the Europeana Data Model, PROV-O, sioc and schema.org to describe tweets (see data model).

 ## SPARQL construct

+Some RDF triples are aggregations of existing RDF and thus need to be generated in a step seperate from the initial YARRRML/RML mapping.

+**construct-item-collection-links.sparql**
+The SPARQL query in this file creates direct links from collections to social media posts.
+This makes subsequent queries easier as they do not have to traverse large parts of the graph.

+**construct-named-entities.sparql**
+The SPARQL query in this file creates direct links from social media posts to recognized named entities mentioned in the post.